AnchalSharma20/FSJS-iNeuron/FSJS/readme.md

 Closures are frequently used in JavaScript for object data privacy, in event handlers and callback functions, and in partial applications, currying, and other functional programming patterns.

-# Q.35 Create a Blog web app using JavaScript
-- Fetch data from https://jsonplaceholder.typicode.com/posts and show it to ui
-- User can also add new blog
-- Add Delete functionality also

 # ← React →

-# Q.36 What’s React and What are the advantages of it?
+# Q.1 What’s React and What are the advantages of it?

 😃**Solution :**

 ReactJS is lightweight, creating a JavaScript library that accelerates UI development with shortcut paths and reusable UI components.
 React JS can manage the view layer of all your front-end web applications and mobile apps.
-##### Advantage of ReactJS:
+### Advantage of ReactJS:
 - Easy to Learn and USe.
 - Creating Dynamic Web Applications Becomes Easier.
 - Reusable Components.